pejdavies1606/wof_origins/README.md

   + From [Shulk](https://origins.readthedocs.io/en/latest/origins/shulk)
     + Unwieldy: The way your hands are formed provide no way of holding a shield upright.
   + Custom
-    + Natural armor: Your scales provide all the protection you need.
+    + Reptilian: Your scales provide all the protection you need.
     + Sharp Claws: You deal more damage when empty handed.
     + Small Appetite: You can survive without food for quite some time.
     + Unwieldy (melee): You are not proficient with swords and axes.